Alshwairkh/Todo-List-Flutter/README.md

 # ToDo List

-A to do list aspp where users can add tasks and track them.
+A to do list app where users can add tasks and track them.

 In this project, I learned:
 - Why we need to manage state across our widget tree.